shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Pas sensors are connected to RX and TX.

-My brakes are simple switches rather than pots - so a 10k resistor from 3.3v connect to adc2 to make it work properly.
+My brakes are simple switches rather than pots - so a 10k resistor from 3.3v connected to adc2 to make it work properly.

 You'll need to upload these two files to your VESC controller: